 Banks set basic qualifications, which are supposedly easy to fulfill.
 Usually, they require applicants to be at least 21 years old at the time of their application.
 Likewise, they shouldn’t be older than 65 years old upon loan maturity.

-Banks require applicants to be Filipino citizens.
+Banks also require applicants to be Filipino citizens.
 But many still accept foreign applicants as long as they have a permanent visa or their spouse is a Filipino.

 Note that meeting these minimum requirements won’t guarantee fast approval.
 But at least you know where to start.